 Rights of part-time workers

-If you work part-time, you have the right to be treated fairly in comparison to your full-time co-workers.
+If you work part-time, you have the right to be treated fairly compared to your full-time co-workers.

 The rights of part-time employees are protected in law.
 You cannot generally be treated less favourably – in other words, you must be treated at least as well as comparable full-time employees.